Enochthedev/voting-complaint-system/src/components/notifications/README.md

 import { useNotifications } from '@/hooks/use-notifications';

 const {
-  notifications,      // Array of notification objects unreadCount,        // Number of unread notifications isLoading,          // Loading state error,              // Error state markAsRead,         // Function to mark a notification as read markAllAsRead,      // Function to mark all as read refreshNotifications // Function to refresh notifications } = useNotifications();
+  notifications, // Array of notification objects unreadCount, // Number of unread notifications isLoading, // Loading state error, // Error state markAsRead, // Function to mark a notification as read markAllAsRead, // Function to mark all as read refreshNotifications, // Function to refresh notifications } = useNotifications();
 ```